 - very large in number but used by small sets of employees or teams

 Long tail apps and shadow IT

-Business want innovation and change.
+Businesses want innovation and change.
 IT wants stability and control.
 With tight budgets, IT can rarely get to all of the custom apps the business needs.
-Hence, business teams or groups end up creating long tail applications which are not approved by IT and are generally rely on non-standard and proprietary technologies.
+Hence, business teams or groups end up creating long-tail applications which are not approved by IT and are generally rely on non-standard and proprietary technologies.
 The result is a smorgasbord of systems and applications generally called as “shadow IT” or “stealth IT”.

 - unavailability of platforms that can consolidate all the long tail apps and be used by both non-technical users and developers

 - skill gap due to underlying heterogeneous and, often, proprietary technologies